Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 Numbered register 1 contains the text deleted by the most recent delete or

-change command, unless the command specified another register or the text is
+change command (even when the command specified another register), unless the

-less than one line (the small delete register is used then).
-An exception is
+text is less than one line (the small delete register is used then).
+An

-made for the delete operator with these movement commands: %, (, ), `,
+exception is made for the delete operator with these movement commands: %,

 With each successive deletion or change, Vim shifts the previous contents